omnipresense/OPS241A_RasPiLCD/README.md

 git clone https://github.com/omnipresense/OPS241A_RasPiLCD.git
 ```

-(and move run_radar.sh up to /home/pi)
+(and ```mv run_radar.sh /home/pi``` and ```chmod 755 /home/pi/run_radar.sh```)

 The next trick is to get it to auto-run

 A graphical front end must be running, and the default for Raspian these days
-is LXDE .
+is LXDE.

 To have the radar start at system boot time, the file
 ```
-.config/lxsession/LXDE-pi/autostart
+/home/pi/.config/lxsession/LXDE-pi/autostart
 ```
-must have an entry that is (approximately)
+must have an line that is (approximately)
 ```
 @/home/pi/run_radar.sh
 ```

 You probably want to manipulate the LX menus that come up by default to be relevant to a 480x300 display intended to demonstrate the radar.
-This means disabling almost everything except a new entry for the radar, which will call the run_radar.sh script
+This means disabling almost everything except a new entry for the radar, which will call the run_radar.sh script.
+The most reliable way to do this is using the window menu system that you see on the screen (or via VNC, see below)

 #### Tips
 VNC can be helpful for seeing the pi display on a PC.